At Mappleborough Green we strive to engage our children, add spark and energy to their lessons and promote a strong sense of self worth.

 We work tirelessly to create an enriched curriculum for our children, injecting varied and rich learning experiences.
 Every term each class has at least one first-hand learning experience; they might go on a visit or invite a visitor into school.
 We often have themed events, for example: 'Take One Picture' or ‘Everybody Writes’ which encourages our children to develop their creative skills.

 Another key feature of our curriculum is our use of innovative technology.
-We benefit from a significant investment in ICT including iPads.
-The Foundation Stage Curriculum is also constantly evolving with the interests and fascinations of the children.
+We benefit from a significant investment in ICT including iPads and Chrome Books.